ShTuran/cybersecurity-projects/Offensive/CTFs/HTB - Jerry.md

 ![image](https://github.com/user-attachments/assets/e6a73263-30e1-4b4a-a2de-054222220ea2)

-We can potentially upload a shell and get a reverse shell
+We can potentially upload a shell and get a reverse shell.
+But our uploaded file must be in a `.war` format.

+We need to build the shell and put the listener; for that I'll use `msfvenom` and `metasploit`: